tobigun/EavesDrum/README.md

 - need more / additional trigger inputs to those that standard drum kits support
 - want to mix drums from different vendors as most drum kits only work well with their own pads
 - want to start drumming and do not want to pay a fortune for a drum kit
+- want to diagnose or improve the trigger behavior of your drum pad
 - have fun making stuff and just want to build your own drum kit or implement your own drum module features

 **EavesDrum might not be for you, if you:**